 6 Easy Ways to Lose Weight While Following a Plant-Based Diet

-This is especially true at breakfast and snack time, which are generally full of carb-heavy foods, like cereal, toast, chips or crackers.
-“Make sure to meet your protein needs through soy foods, beans and lentils, as well as nuts and seeds,” says Hultin.
+This is especially true at breakfast and snack time, which are generally full of carb-heavy foods, like cereal, toast, chips, or crackers.
+“Make sure to meet your protein needs through soy foods, beans, and lentils, as well as nuts and seeds,” says Hultin.
 At breakfast, include soy foods, like tofu or soy milk.
-Rely on protein-rich snacks, like roasted chickpeas, nuts or chia seed pudding.
+Rely on protein-rich snacks, like roasted chickpeas, nuts, or chia seed pudding.

-2. Count calories correctly
+2. Count Calories Correctly

 Calories aren’t the only thing that matters when it comes to weight loss.
-As a matter of fact, you should definitely eat some higher calories foods, like nuts, seeds, and avocados (see tip #5 ).
+As a matter of fact, you should definitely eat some higher calories foods, like nuts, seeds, and avocados (see tip number five ).
 But if you’re eating more calories than you’re burning off, the body will store those calories as fat.
 That doesn’t mean you need to obsess over calories, but do pay attention to them, especially in packaged foods.

 “When moving to a plant-based diet, make sure to focus on eating lots of fruits and veggies,” says Hultin.
 “Half your plate at meals should be veggies, actually, whether you're plant-based or omnivorous” she adds.
 Not only are fruits and vegetables lower in calories than other foods, but they are also rich in fiber, which takes a long time to digest and contributes to overall satiety.
 That means you’ll feel fuller longer after eating fiber-rich foods, and you’ll be less likely to overeat later in the day.

-As an added bonus, fruits and vegetables are also rich in vitamins, minerals and antioxidants, which “can also help reduce certain types of cancer and improve both blood sugar and some cardiovascular markers,” says Hultin.
+As an added bonus, fruits and vegetables are also rich in vitamins, minerals, and antioxidants, which “can also help reduce certain types of cancer and improve both blood sugar and some cardiovascular markers,” says Hultin.

-4. Limit added sugar
+4. Limit Added Sugar

 Unfortunately added sugar is in most packaged foods.
-The top sources of added sugar in the American diet comes from soft drinks, flavored yogurts, cereals, cookies, cakes, candy, and most processed foods.
+The top sources of added sugar in the American diet come from soft drinks, flavored yogurts, cereals, cookies, cakes, candy, and most processed foods.
 Not only does eating more than the recommended 150 calories of added sugar per day cause weight gain, but research has linked added sugar intake to an increased risk of death from heart disease.

-5. Sprinkle in healthy fats
+5. Sprinkle in Healthy Fats

 Although fats have more calories per gram than carbs and protein (9 calories per gram versus 4 calories per gram), they do play a role in a healthy weight loss plan.
-A study of healthy young adults showed that regularly consuming foods that contain polyunsaturated fats (PUFA), like walnuts, may be associated with favorable responses in appetite-regulating hormones.
-In other words, eating “good” unsaturated fats helps keep you feel full, which is a necessary component of weight loss.
+A study of healthy young adults showed that regularly consuming foods that contain polyunsaturated fats like walnuts, may be associated with favorable responses in appetite-regulating hormones.
+In other words, eating “good” unsaturated fats helps keep you feeling full, which is a necessary component of weight loss.

-6. Exercise, sleep and hydrate
+6. Exercise, Sleep, and Hydrate

-Although weight loss is primarily linked to diet, it’s also important to pay attention to exercise, sleep and hydration habits.
+Although weight loss is primarily linked to diet, it’s also important to pay attention to exercise, sleep, and hydration habits.
 Make it a priority to get at least 30 minutes of moderate to vigorous activity each day, as well as 7-8 hours of sleep per night.